AliceAlicek2304/fcj-workshop/content/5-Workshop/5.2-Prerequiste/1-Create-VPC/_index.md

    - **Default**: EC2 instances use the tenancy attribute specified during launch
    - **Dedicated**: All EC2 instances run on hardware dedicated to your account

-   **ðŸ’¡ Pro Tip**: Most workloads should use Default tenancy for cost efficiency.
+   **💡 Pro Tip**: Most workloads should use Default tenancy for cost efficiency.
 Only select Dedicated when you have specific compliance or licensing requirements.

 8. For **Number of Availability Zones (AZs)**, select at least two AZs for high availability.